canro91/canro91.github.io/_posts/2022-04-18-ObjectDefinitionsSpacesChecksums.md

 After debugging for a while and [isolating the problem]({% post_url 2020-09-19-ThreeDebuggingTips %}) I found something.
 On the previous script for the same stored procedure, I started the script with `CREATE OR ALTER PROC`.
 There's nothing wrong with that.

-But, there's a difference in the object definitions of a stored procedure created with `CREATE` and with `CREATE OR ALTER`.
+But there's a difference in the object definitions of a stored procedure created with `CREATE` and with `CREATE OR ALTER`.

 ### CREATE PROC vs CREATE OR ALTER PROC

 Let me show you an example.
-We're creating the same stored procedure with `CREATE` and `CREATE OR ALTER` to see its object definition.
+Let's create the same stored procedure with `CREATE` and `CREATE OR ALTER` to see its object definition.

 ```sql
 /* With just CREATE */